Vernacular-ai/seminars/_topics/topics/topics.md

 # Seminar Topics

-We recently closed a seminar on Code-Mixing in Speech and Language.
+We recently closed a seminar on Code-Mixing in NLP and Speech.